 PSLF Requirements and Eligibility

 Prior to temporary eligibility expansion, the PSLF Program was so competitive that there were few exceptions to the rules.
-PSLF seekers should submit a PSLF Employment Certification Form (ECF) annually and when changing employers.
+Requirements include submitting a PSLF Employment Certification Form (ECF) annually and when changing employers.

 1. Employment by a United States governing organization